v6d-io/v6d/k8s/cmd/README.md

   # you could define the pv and pvc spec from json file as follows
   # also you could use yaml file instead of json file
   cat pv-pvc.json | vineyardctl deploy backup-job \
-    --vineyardd-name vineyardd-sample \
+    --vineyard-deployment-name vineyardd-sample \
-    --vineyardd-namespace vineyard-system  \
+    --vineyard-deployment-namespace vineyard-system  \
     --limit 1000 --path /var/vineyard/dump  \
     -

+  # Assume you have already deployed a pvc named "pvc-sample", you
+  # could use them as the backend storage for the backup job as follows
+  vineyardctl deploy backup-job \
+    --vineyard-deployment-name vineyardd-sample \
+    --vineyard-deployment-namespace vineyard-system  \
+    --limit 1000 --path /var/vineyard/dump  \
+    --pvc-name pvc-sample
 ```

 ### Options

 ```
       --backup-name string                     the name of backup job (default "vineyard-backup") -h, --help                                   help for backup-job
-      --limit int                    the limit of objects to backup (default 1000) --path string                  the path of the backup data --pv-pvc-spec string           the PersistentVolume and PersistentVolumeClaim of the backup data --vineyardd-name string        the name of vineyardd
-      --vineyardd-namespace string   the namespace of vineyardd
+      --limit int                              the limit of objects to backup (default 1000) --path string                            the path of the backup data --pv-pvc-spec string                     the PersistentVolume and PersistentVolumeClaim of the backup data --pvc-name string                        the name of an existing PersistentVolumeClaim --vineyard-deployment-name string        the name of vineyard deployment --vineyard-deployment-namespace string   the namespace of vineyard deployment
 ```

 ## `vineyardctl deploy cert-manager`